Tired of being tired?

 3. This birthday.

-I had a great birthday on August 28.
+I had a great birthday on August 28, and I received some great birthday gifts - I even received my Sephora Beauty Insider birthday gift, too.
 Bringing in 46 years around the sun was sure fun with the people that love me.
 I have a good life and I am grateful for how far I've come in my mental health struggles.
 Every birthday reminds me of how far I've come.
 I am looking forward to another year!♥

 4. This moon.